agankin/Bee-Hive/README.md

 A dedicated Thread Pool for computations parallelization.

-It is useful for running long CPU intensive computations in background without risk of the standard .NET Thread Pool starvation.
+It is useful for running in background long CPU intensive computations without risk of the standard .NET Thread Pool starvation.

 ## Features

 - Provides explicit strongly typed queues for requested computations.
 - Queued computations are represented by Hive Tasks that can be awaited/cooperatively cancelled.
 - Supports synchronous and asynchronous computations.
+- Hive Queues are observables notifying about completed results.
-- Supports accumulating results of completed computations into Result Bags.
+- Supports accumulating results of finished computations into Result Bags.
 - Threads can be dynamically added for extra load and automaticly stopped after some idle time.
 - Has configurable lower/upper number of running threads and idle time for threads to be stopped.